shacharyaron/reddit-feed/README.md

 # App Overview
 1. An HTTP request is sent from the client to the server.<br>
-2. The request is received by the server and goes through some middlewares (loggers and error handlers) and then proceeds to the router and to the controller.<br>
+2. The request is received by the server and goes through some middleware (loggers and error handlers) and then proceeds to the router and to the controller.<br>
 3. The controller calls the subredditsService (HTTP/Express context ends here - the service contains only business logic).<br>
 4. The service calls Reddit API.<br>
 5. The service parses the response.<br>